khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 * so, summarize the problem here?
 Why too much water is dangerous?
 * why are people in the States are obsessed with hydration?
 Where did it come from?
+* Can you trust a scientific field that was wrong once?
+* How can a scientific field become "mistaken"?
+Where untrue statements are coming from?
+* Which areas of science are the safest, in terms of pseudoscience?
+Which areas of science are the most infested with lies?
 * But then, how can an "ordinary person" from the street figure out what is true, and what is not?
 The claims by Gatorade and co sound so sciency, "electrolytes", and what not.
 Potassium!
 Ions!
 Real world is not usually about "Science vs superstition", it's about two sets of claims that can appropriate each others lingo, but that disagree.
 How to figure out who is right?

 > Among possible answers: Do you know how they call an alternative medicine that works?
 Medicine.